 Farm girl.
 Mom.
 Science enthusiast.

 She knows agriculture because she lives agriculture.
 Payn grew on a dairy farm and holds degrees in Agricultural Communications and Animal Science from Michigan State University.
 She is past president of College of Agriculture and Natural Resources Alumni Association and had the impact of her work featured in one of the first Spartan Sagas.
 Career highlights include a Regional Directorship for the National FFA Foundation, where she sold over $5 million in corporate sponsorships and led campaigns to develop community support.
 She has also marketed and sold dairy genetics to more than 25 countries, managed e-business accounts and presented training programs in developing countries.
 Michele still holds her firsthand farm experience as the best contributor to her work.

 Her lifelong passion for agriculture stems from childhood; she has been breeding and judging dairy cattle as a registered Holstein breeder since the age of nine and now resides on a small central Indiana farm.
 She enjoys working on the farm with her 'city slicker' husband and cow-loving daughter, making memories with friends, coaching 4-H & FFA members and cheering on the Michigan State Spartans.

-Michele has been baking since she was a young girl, but became a full-fledged foodie when she lived in Italy for a summer.
-She recently authored “No More Food Food Fights!
+Michele has been baking since she was a young girl, but became a full-fledged foodie when she lived in Italy as a college student.
+Her second book was awarded an IPPY bronze medal for medicine, health, and nutrition.
+"Food Truths from Farm to Table: 25 Ways to Shop & Eat Without Guilt", a #1 best seller on Amazon, brings clarity to grocery shopping and address food marketing myths.
+She also wrote the two-sided book "No More Food Fights!
 Growing a Productive Farm & Food Conversation" to encourage farm and food people to reach across the plate to find commonalities.
-This two-sided book features more than 35 contributors from across the States and Canada.